 Use your existing telescope serial cable and plug directly into SkyFi III - you don't need to buy (or build!) another.
 If you don't already have one for your telescope, see here for our selection.

 Finally, you'll also need a telescope control application running on your computer or mobile device.
-SkyFi III works seamlessly with our SkySafari apps for iOS and Android devices, our SkySafari software running on Mac OS X, and our Starry Night software on Mac and via Virtual Serial Port on Windows.
+SkyFi III works seamlessly with our SkySafari apps for iOS and Android devices, our SkySafari software running on macOS, and our Starry Night software on Mac and via Virtual Serial Port on Windows.

 Please update the firmware in your SkyFi III.
 The latest firmware (1.3.4) can be downloaded here

 If further assistance is required regarding the firmware please create a new post in the SkySafari Community Forums

 SkyFi III can wirelessly enable almost any telescope with a standard USB or RS-232 serial interface.
 All Models that are expected to work are listed below, but models that have not as yet been tested and confirmed to work with SkyFi III are marked with a double asterisk ** If you confirm any of these models please let us know.